Supearnesh/ml-dog-cnn/capstone_report.md

 - _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

 ### Benchmark

+The [pre-trained VGG-16 model](https://pytorch.org/docs/master/torchvision/models.html) to identify dog breeds can be used as a benchmark model.
+It currently classifies dog breeds from a test set with an accuracy of roughly 40%, which is below the success criteria defined for this project.
+The goal of this project is to create a CNN that out-performs this model and delivers an accuracy of greater than 60%.

 In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
 The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
 Questions to ask yourself when writing this section:
 - _Has some result or value been provided that acts as a benchmark for measuring performance?_
 - _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_